Cork International Film Festival

-The Cork International Film Festival, also known as the Cork Film Festival (Féile Scannán Chorcaí), is a film festival held annually in Cork City, Ireland.
-It was established in 1956 as part of An Tóstal, and is one of Ireland's oldest and largest film festivals.
+Cork International Film Festival (CIFF), also known the Cork Film Festival (Féile Scannán Chorcaí), is a film festival held annually in Cork City, Ireland.
+It was established in 1956 as part of An Tóstal, and is Ireland's oldest and largest film festival.
+It is typically held in November.

 For the period 2007 to 2012, the festival was known (for sponsorship reasons) as the Corona Cork Film Festival.

 The festival programme is a mix of big budget pictures, world cinema, independent films, documentaries and short films.
-While international films are also shown at the event, the festival organiser's describe it as a "showcase for Irish film production".
+While international films are also shown at the event, the festival organisers describe it as a "showcase for Irish film production".

+A collection of ephemera, relating to the Irish Film Society (IFS) and the Cork International Film Festival, is held in the library of University College Cork.
+This collection, known as the Dr. Joan Byrne Collection, was donated to the library in 2019.

+Three of CIFF's 14 filmmaker awards are qualifying for the Academy Awards.